Hornbill-Docs/servicemanager-config/servicemanager-config/customize/service-manager-capture-forms.md

 :::note
 The "Select Asset ..." parameters only affect tabs that search for assets.
 The customer's Assets and Shared Assets tabs will show all Assets that are Owned By or Shared With the customer respectively.
 :::

+### Asset Data Query on a Custom Form
+As an alternative to the full asset form, you can add a field to a Custom Form that uses a data query to present assets in drown-down select box, a radio set,  or a check-box group.

+* **Get All Assets**.
+All assets are available to select from.
+* **Get All Assets by Type**.
+Only display assets that are of a particular type.
+* **Get All Assets by Class**.
+Only display assets that are of a particular class.

 ## Categories
 The Category form will display the request category profile structure to the user.
 The category used will be based on the category root specified on the request type configuration on the Service details form.
 When a category is selected, the [description of the category](/esp-config/data/profiles#editor) will be displayed to the user.